Circles USA 2017 Year End Report

 Like any 1,000-mile journey, there must be achievable benchmarks along the way.
-Given the potential of the 10% tipping point theory, we have set the short-term goal at reducing poverty rates in our targeted communities by 10% within 10 years.
-While daunting, we believe it represents a SMART goal for communities: Specific, Measurable, Achievable, Relevant, and Time bound.
+Given the potential of the 10% tipping point theory, we have set the short-term goal of reducing poverty rates in our targeted communities by 10% within 10 years.
+While daunting, we believe it represents a SMART goal for communities: Specific, Measurable, Achievable, Relevant, and Time-bound.

 To accomplish this, we must have three things in place:

 1. A commitment from community champions to reduce poverty by 10%;

 2. A theory of change to reduce poverty and business plans to do so;